Alessandro297/GestoTune/README.md

 To do this, **Python 3.11.5** was used with **dlib**, **OpenCV**, **MediaPipe** and **PyQt5** libraries. **Pytorch** model was trained on custom dataset, which was created by modifying the subsample of the **HaGRID** dataset.
 Note that the gesture-control part is meant to be used with the right hand, and does not detect the left one.

-Demo videos are available via [this link](https://drive.google.com/drive/folders/1c8y3N0-ZQ73lF7QIIiLYRUeI46pH8Uw5?usp=sharing).
+Demo videos are available via [this link](https://drive.google.com/drive/folders/1c8y3N0-ZQ73lF7QIIiLYRUeI46pH8Uw5?usp=sharing) in our Google Drive folder.

 ## How to install and run